MirageNet/Mirage/doc/docs/guides/sync/sync-var.md

 }
 ```

-You can attach the Cat component to your cat prefab, and it will synchronize both it's `name` and `color`.
+You can attach the Cat component to your cat prefab, and it will synchronize both its `name` and `color`.

 :::caution
 Both `Cat` and `Pet` should be in the same assembly.
 If they are in separate assemblies, make sure not to change `name` from inside `Cat` directly, add a method to `Pet` instead.